alonitac/DevOpsBootcampUPES/tutorials/docker_networking.md

 As you've seen in the tutorials, when a container starts, it can only attach to a single network, using the `--network` flag.
 You can connect a running container to multiple networks using the `docker network connect` command.

-In the same way, a container’s hostname defaults to be the container’s ID in Docker.
+In the same way, a container's hostname defaults to be the container's ID in Docker.
 You can override the hostname using `--hostname`.

 ### Spot check